jcmuller/figleaf/README.md

 ```
 etc...

+Then, in your app, you can reference `Figleaf::Setting.some_awesome_flag?`.

 Also, it provides the ability for you to define all your environment dependent
 settings in just one YAML file inside `config/settings/`.
 The anatomy of these
 files should be: